gicentre/litvis/README.md

 1. Install _Elm_ from the [official Elm install page](https://guide.elm-lang.org/install/elm.html) (there's no need to follow the _"after installation is complete..."_ tests).

-1. Open a terminal window and install [Prettier](https://prettier.io/) and [Prettier Elm plugin](https://github.com/gicentre/prettier-plugin-elm) with the following command:
+1. Create a _project folder_ to contain your litvis work.
+Open a terminal window and `cd` to that project folder.
+Install [Prettier](https://prettier.io/) and [Prettier Elm plugin](https://github.com/gicentre/prettier-plugin-elm) with the following commands:

-    ```sh
+    ```txt
+    npm init --yes
-    npm install --global prettier@2 prettier-plugin-elm
+    npm install prettier prettier-plugin-elm
+    echo "{ \"plugins\": [\"prettier-plugin-elm\"] }" > .prettierrc.json
     ```

-    _Mac users: If you cannot install with npm because of 'EACCES write permission errors', follow [these instructions](https://docs.npmjs.com/getting-started/fixing-npm-permissions), choosing the **Manually changing npm's default directory** option._

-    _Prettier v3 does has [dropped support for plugin search](https://github.com/prettier/prettier/pull/14759) so we need to install `prettier@2` globally.
-If you want to use Prettier v3, you need to install it locally and [mention](https://prettier.io/docs/en/plugins.html) `prettier-plugin-elm` in the config file._

-1. Install either the [VS Code](https://code.visualstudio.com) (recommended) or the [Atom](https://atom.io) editor.
+1. If you don't have it already, install the [VS Code](https://code.visualstudio.com) editor.

-1. Depending on which editor you wish to use, install the litvis extensions:
+1. Install the litvis extensions:

-    **If using VS Code:**

     - Select `View → Extensions`